-Adding, Dropping, and Withdrawing from Courses
+Adding, Dropping, and Withdrawing from Courses Undergraduate Procedures

-Undergraduate Procedures

 After a student has completed registration the only way the student's schedule can be changed is through the drop-add procedure.
 During the Drop-Add period, students may adjust their schedules online through BraveWeb.
 After the drop-add period, to add a course a student must obtain a Drop-Add Form from an academic department, complete the form, have it approved by his or her advisor, obtain the signature of the gaining professor, and present the form Registrar.
-To drop a course a student must obtain a Drop-Add Form from an academic department, complete the form, have it approved by his or her advisor, and present the form from an academic department, complete the form, have it approved by his or her advisor, and present the form to the Cashier's Office and the Office of the Registrar.
+To drop a course a student must obtain a Drop-Add Form from an academic department, complete the form, have it approved by his or her advisor, and present the form to the Cashier's Office and the Office of the Registrar.